abolz/CmdLine2/README.md

         // More advanced usages of the parser will be described later. cl::Var(debug),

+        // 4)
+        //
         // The following parameters are optional and specifiy how and how often
         // the option might be specified on the command line and whether the
         // option takes an argument or not.
 These flags might be specified in
         // any order.

-        // The `NumOpts` flag can be used to tell the parser how often the
+        // The `Multiple` flag can be used to tell the parser that an option
-        // option may or must occur on the command line.
-The `zero_or_more`
+        // may appear multiple times on the command line.
-        // value means the this option is optional and may be specified as many
+        // The default value for `Multiple` is `no`, i.e. the option may
-        // times as the user likes.
-        cl::NumOpts::zero_or_more,
+        // appear at most once on the command line. cl::Multiple::yes,

-        // The `HasArg` flag can used to tell the parser whether the option
+        // The `Arg` flag can be used to tell the parser whether the option
         // accepts an argument.
 The `optional` value means that an argument is
         // optional, i.e. both `--debug` and `--debug=on` or `--debug=false` are
         // valid.
-        cl::HasArg::optional
+        // The default value is `Arg::no`, i.e. an argument is not allowed. cl::Arg::optional

         // There are more options which can be used to customize the syntax for
         // options.
 These are described later.